networknt/json-schema-validator/doc/specversion.md

 #### SpecVersion

-A new class SpecVersion has been introduced to indicate which version of the specification is used when creating the JsonSchemaFactory.
-The SpecVersion has an enum and two methods to convert a long to an EnumSet or a set of VersionFlags to a long value.
+A new class `SpecVersion` has been introduced to indicate which version of the specification is used when creating the `JsonSchemaFactory`.
+The `SpecVersion` has an enum and two methods to convert a long to an `EnumSet` or a set of `VersionFlags` to a long value.

 ```java
 public enum VersionFlag {